7+ years' experience in project management in commercial/civic and/or high-end residential landscape architecture.

 A successful candidate will be highly organized, have a passion for record-keeping and problem solving, and thrive in a team setting.
-Some travel is required during the weekdays only – up to 30%.
+Some travel is required during the weekdays only – approx. 30%.

 This role reports to the Design Studio Director.
 This is not a remote position.